tytydraco/yessleep/out/All_the_kids_at_school_lost_their_teeth_on_the_same_day.md

 The Tooth Fairy’s pictures and videos were spread everywhere.
 I saw him online every day for weeks.

-People in town made up stories Possession.
+People in town made up stories about possession.
 A mass Pagan ritual planned by the students.
 Some said the devil got them.
 The missing children’s posters were rapidly covered with the faces missing pets.

 I stayed put.
 My wife had such a great job in town, and I couldn’t take that away from her.